holandajunior/mlexercises/house_prices/README.md

 # House Prices: Advanced Regression Techniques

 This exercises is about solving [House Prices: Advanced Regression Techniques](https://www.kaggle.com/c/house-prices-advanced-regression-techniques).
 Do you know kaggle?
 If you do not, please go on and check it out!
-There are a lot of competitions and resources it provides us!
+There are a lot of competitions and resources!

 Straight to the point, below it has the description of the problem as the competitions' page says: